ehullander/docker-spark/README.md

 # Docker-Spark-Tutorial

-You will need to set up multiple machines with a cloud provider such as AWS or Azure, or local
+You will need to set up multiple machines with a cloud provider such as AWS or Azure, or local.

 ***
 ## Apache Spark